dndrks/dndrks.github.io/bruno.md

 And the hardest part for me, and maybe for some of you, is that the acceptance of this *infinity* and the acceptance of what is *finite* are so inextricably linked.
 Pain continues to rise through that negotiation.

 And while this is difficult, it also feels a bit like his characteristic pushback — some friction to help us refine and double-down.
-To continue learning in this life, and so we’re ready to compare notes with him in the next.
+To continue learning in this life, so we’re ready to compare notes with him in the next.

 ![](images/bruno_lukas.jpeg)